mwroberts3/pomodoro-progress/README.md

     4. basic information about the table is shown in the left-hand column and more detailed stats are shown in the right-hand column.
 3. ### More features ###
     1. users can user the journal feature to add long-form thoughts and ideas about their journey
-    2. more funtions to be added in future versions
+    2. more functions to be added in future versions
 ## Support ##
-If your a user with questions or a fellow github user with tech questions, please message the email address below.
+If your a user with questions or a fellow github user with tech questions, please send a message to the email address below.
 <br>
 **email:** mwroberts89@gmail.com

 ## Roadmap ##
-### Version 1.1 ###
+### Version 1.1 - 1.9 ###
 * allow users to delete their table
-* continued ui tweeks for better aesthetics and responsiveness
+* continued ui tweaks for better aesthetics and responsiveness
 * rewrite _howtouse.html_ page and make more comprehensive
 * make mention of journal in "Other Features" section of *howtouse.html* a link to the journal.
 But if there is no login info, need to alert user that they have to login first
 * the table of contents in *howtouse.html* isn't totally usable because the page isn't long enough for the later links to jump to the top of the page
+* optimize *howtouse.html* for smaller screens
+* should add more stats like, "longest streak" and "weekly average"
-### Beyond 1.1 ###
+### Beyond version 1.x ###
 * add way for users to download their tables
 * embedded timer
 * have results load up to 10 weeks and then have a link to show more
 * add way to view a chart that shows a user's progress
 * some kind of custom styling if a day's pomo count is higher than the necessary average
-* a way to search table parameters and display charts, eg. days over x amount of tomatoes, rank days from least to most
+* a way to search table parameters and display charts, eg. days over x amount of tomatoes, rank days from least to most, maybe call it 'reports' or something and add the link to the navbar on the home page
 ### License ###
-As of June 28, 2020, not sure what license I will be using, but I want to be open source and allow for contributions.
+As of June 28, 2020, not sure what license I will be using, but I want it to be open source and allow for contributions.
 ### Contributing ###
-If you're a web development interested in contributing to Pomo Progress!
-Send me an email to discuss.
+If you're a beginner web developer interested in contributing and collaborating, send me an email to discuss.